ruby-association/prep-test/gold.md

 **A45:** (B)

-The `Enumerable` mixin expects that any object it is mixed into will implement an `each` method, which yields elements one y one to a block.
+The `Enumerable` mixin expects that any object it is mixed into will implement an `each` method, which yields elements one by one to a block.
 The many list processing features of `Enumerable` are all implemented on top of `each` in some way or another.

 To understand `Enumerable` better, it can help to think about how each of its features might be implemented manually.
 For example, suppose that `each` has already been defined, then a `select` method could be defined as follows: